BiqBin: a parallel branch-and-bound solver for binary quadratic problems with linear constraints: BiqBin web application

 \textit{Starting a task} means that the system sends a demand with the execution data to a specified HPC.
 The administrators can configure which HPC should be used for each of the available functions or even for a user.
 For each sent task, a job is started on a specified number of cores.
 Execution of a solver is being regularly monitored by saving intermediate results per every given time interval.
 After a specified maximum execution time, or after finding an optimum solution, the solver's execution is stopped, and the result files are sent back to the web application together with the task's metadata.
 The result is saved in the database and the user is notified by an email that the job is completed.
 If the task has been marked as publicly available, then a benchmark record is also created and immediately visible on Benchmarks site.

-The system is designed in such a way that additional solvers or algorithms can be easily added; in fact, even automatically if no additional packages are required for an HPC execution (and hence no additional packages need to be installed on the executing system).
-The number of cores used for a single task is fixed, so that one user does not use all of the available infrastructure.
+The system is designed in such a way that additional solvers or algorithms can be easily added\rew{.} The number of cores used for a single task is fixed, so that one user does not use all of the available infrastructure.
 However, the users, who have special roles assigned, can specify the number of cores themselves.
 In this way, the architecture of the system is highly extendible in all main directions.
 Scalability depends on the HPC facilities, but this is also considered in the web application, since tasks for every solver can connect to a selected HPC.